oconnorian3/recipesforu/README.md

  * Login form asking for username and password of signed up user
  * Includes "Remember me" checkbox option
- * Has an embeeded link which takes the user back to the register page should they need to
+ * Has an embedded link which takes the user back to the register page should they need to

 ![](/images/sign-in.png)

 **Logout (For Authenticated Users Only)**

- * Seperate page prompts user to confirm action to sign out
+ * Separate page prompts user to confirm action to sign out

 ![](/images/sign-out.png)